 U.S. Small & Micro-Cap Stocks

-Due to the difficulty of researching, and the higher risk of small and micro-cap stocks, investors should consider the advantages of ETF investing.
+Due to the difficulty of researching, and the higher risk of small and micro-cap stocks, investors should consider using ETFs.
 ETF’s provide a low cost means of diversification in the small and micro-cap stocks.

 Foreign Developed Markets Stocks